-Congratulations to the 2012 Scholarship Recipients!
+Congratulations to the 2013 Scholarship Recipients!

 After reviewing the talented individuals that submitted applications, the SMRP Board of Directors and scholarship committee would like to recognize this year’s three scholars.
 These students have shown great dedication, work ethic and are sure to make significant strides in the future.

-SMRPCO: The Dorothy and Jack Nicholas Scholarship Recipients:
+Dorothy and Jack Nicholas Scholarship: